jedlimlx/apgspaceinvaders/README.md

 - `-t 1`               Disable uploading to Catagolue
 - `-i 10`              Upload exactly 10 hauls before exiting
 - `-v 5`               Peer-verify 5 hauls for every haul uploaded
+- `--maxpop 10000`     Skip soups with a maximum population larger than 10000
+- `--maxgen 180000`    Skip soups that run for longer than 180000 generations

 Example usage
 -------------